theory/explanation/README.md

 Dependencies
 ------------
-The `extension-table` extension requires PostgreSQL 9.0 or higher.
+The `explain-table` extension requires PostgreSQL 9.0 or higher.

 Author
 ------